LZ-sudo/deepfake-detection-GANFingerprint/README.md

 ## Citation

-If you use this code in your research, please cite our project:
+If you use this code in your research, please cite my project:

 ```
 @misc{ganfingerprint2025,